mjoras/SCONE-PROTOCL/documents/charter.md

 ## Open Issues for Investigation

-The working group will determine the necessity of a client signaling mechanism which; (1) signals their capability of receiving application limits, and (2) signals their receipt of application limits.
+The working group will determine the necessity of a client signaling mechanism which might separately signal their capability of receiving application limits and their receipt of application limits.
 The working group will also determine the mechanism’s impact on user privacy.
 These investigations will inform the decisions on whether to include such mechanisms in the protocol.